atrocore/docs-old/modules/pdf-generator.md

 ### PDF Templates

-PDF Templates are usually created by out team but if you want to do it yourself there is such an option.
+PDF Templates are usually created by our team but if you want to do it yourself there is such an option.
 To get acsses to the templates go to `Administration/PdfTemplate`.
 Here you can see all templates created and edit/create one.
 PDF templates use TWIG template engine.
 Please check https://twig.symfony.com/ for syntax.
 CSS and HTML are also supported for editing PDF styles.

 ![saving-pdf-as-an-asset](_assets/pdf-generator/pdf-template.png)